 But it does come with some obstacles, including the following:

-If you have multiple orgs, you will have to prepare the deployment yourself.
+If you have multiple orgs, you must prepare the deployment yourself.
 You can do it with tools or manually.
 You prepare a zip file with the metadata files and manifests.
-That is the list of components you want to deploy (the “package.xml”).
+That is the components you want to deploy (the “package.xml”).

-You would include a “destructiveChanges.xml” if you want to delete something in a particular org.
+You would include a “destructiveChanges.xml” to delete something in a particular org.

 You could do a full deployment, which is slow and only works for smaller orgs.